- Terrific powertrain

-Audi offers several flavors of its 2018 A4, beginning with a choice of engine states of tune.
+Audi offers several flavors of its 2018 A4.
 We’ve only spent time in the more powerful model, but it is polished, confident, and poised over any surface.
 Thanks to its good handling, its excellent ride, and the flexibility of its engine lineup, the A4 rates an 8 out of 10.
 (Read more about how we rate cars.)

 We haven’t yet driven the base A4 Ultra.
 It employs a 190-horsepower, 236 pound-feet of torque version of the automaker’s 2.0-liter turbo-4 and it’s only available with a 7-speed dual-clutch transmission and front-wheel drive.
 In addition to its lower price, the Ultra is also the thriftiest A4 in the lineup.

 A 252-hp version of the turbo-4 is fitted to the rest of the range, including the A4 Allroad.
 Front-wheel drive is standard and all-wheel drive is optional on sedans; the Allroad is, only available with all-wheel drive and the 7-speed dual-clutch.
 If you’re a fan of shifting things yourself, you’ll have to go for an all-wheel-drive A4 with the 252-hp engine; no other model is available with a 6-speed stick.